Fabio3rs/llvmup/README.md

     - `clangd.path`
     - `clangd.fallbackFlags`
     - `cmake.configureEnvironment` (with an updated `PATH`)
-  - **Windows:** Use the PowerShell script (e.g., `Activate-LlvmVsCode.ps1`) to merge LLVM configuration settings into your `.vscode\settings.json` file.
+  - **Windows:** Use the PowerShell script (`Activate-LlvmVsCode.ps1`) to merge LLVM configuration settings into your `.vscode\settings.json` file.
 This script sets:
     - `cmake.additionalCompilerSearchDirs` to point to the LLVM `bin` directory.
     - `clangd.path` to the LLVM `clangd.exe` executable.
     - `clangd.fallbackFlags` to include the proper LLVM include paths.
     - `cmake.configureEnvironment` with the updated `PATH` (prepending the LLVM `bin` directory).
-  - In both cases, the integration script merges settings (using `jq` on Linux or native JSON handling on Windows) so that any pre-existing VSCode settings are preserved.
+  - In both cases, the integration script merges settings so that any pre-existing VSCode settings are preserved.

+- **Wrapper Command:**
+  - A wrapper script called `llvmup` is provided that accepts an optional `--from-source` flag.
+When used, it calls the build-from-source script; otherwise, it uses the pre-built release manager.

 ## Installation Script (install.sh)